debmanna/Sci-Comp-by-AbhijitKarGupta/README.md

 Solution is done by debmanna

-Chapter 1 -- Basic Concepts in Python
+Chapter 1 -- Basic Concepts in Python \n
 Chapter 2 -- Loops, Conditions, Functions